Everything you need to know about covering your valuables

 • Start your personalised quote on Lemonade.com/uk

-• Finalise your Contents insurance quote
+• Finalise your quote and purchase your policy

 What specific documentation do I need to submit, and why does my insurer need it anyway?